namantam1/x86-assembly/README.md

    Copy value stored in register `%eax` to register `%ebx`.

-1. __Direct addressing mode:__ In this instruction contains the memory address to access.
-For example, we can say, Please load this register with data at the address at 200.
+1. __Direct addressing mode:__ In this, the instruction contains the memory address to access.
+For example, you can say, Please load this register with data at the address at 200.
 Example:
    ```asm
    movl ADDR, %eax
    ```